Airport's Opening Ceremony, January 1964 (source)

 January 17, 1964 - The official opening of the Winnipeg International Airport takes place in front of an audience of 1,200 people.
 Aside from the usual speeches, a bust of the late Captain Frederick Stevenson was unveiled by his three sisters.
 For more on the old airport.

 January 17, 1970 The Richardson Building's Observation Gallery opens.
 Located on the 31st floor, the gallery operated evenings and Saturdays.
-The cost was 50 cents.
+The cost of admission was 50 cents.
 The gallery operated until 1989.

 January 17, 1951 - Walter Stoney (38) is hanged at Headingley for killing his girlfriend Mrs. Martha Perreault (31) with a pick axe.